Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Method

 \subsubsection{Query Stage}

-In the query stage, for a given query $g \in \mathcal{G}$, in the first step, the corresponding centerline is identified.
-This is done by first computing the points of intersection of the projectile on $D_o$ and $D_i$ and then finding the the cells within which the points lie.
-In the second step, the associated path is retrieved from the lookup table constructed in the previous step.
-Specifically, for the initial estimate received by the planning module, we query the lookup table to obtain a manipulator trajectory from $\textbf{x}^{S}$ to $g_1$.
-For all the remaining estimates, we use the tensor to check if a transition from $g_i$ to $g_j$ is possible.
-If its is, then the corresponding trajectory is executed by the manipulator.
+In the query stage, the corresponding centerline is identified for a given query $g \in \mathcal{G}$.
+This process involves first computing the points of intersection of the projectile with $D_o$ and $D_i$ and then identifying the cells containing these points.
+Subsequently, the associated path is retrieved from the lookup table constructed in the previous step.